FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # watch_pin(pin, callback)

-Fork the current Lua process into a second, parellel Lua script that is initialized every 500 milliseconds for the duration of the parent script's lifetime.
+Fork the current Lua process into a second, parallel Lua script that is initialized every 500 milliseconds for the duration of the parent script's lifetime.

 Things to keep in mind: